Washington state readies for same-sex marriage

 “You can only change people’s attitudes one heart at a time,” she said.

-Additional reporting by Laura L. Myers in Seattle; Editing by Steve Gorman, Cynthia Johnston, Jon Boyle and Catherine Evans
+Additional reporting by Laura L. Myers in Seattle; Editing by Steve Gorman, Cynthia Johnston, Jon Boyle and Xavier Briand